ArduPilot/ardupilot_wiki/common/source/docs/common-torqeedo.rst

 The "TRMP" log message (only available when using the "Motor" connection) includes the motor RPM, power (in Watts), voltage, current and temperature.

-This above log information can also be sent as text to the ground station by setting :ref:`TRQD_OPTIONS <TRQD_OPTIONS>` = 3
+This above log information can also be sent as text to the ground station by setting ``TRQD_OPTIONS`` = 3

 Introduction Videos
 -------------------